newmediadenver/drupal-lamp/README.md

                       "profile": "standard",
                       // The location of the files for drupal "files": "sites/default/files",
-                      "custom": "sites/default/example.settings.php",
+                      // If you have a custom settings.php file that you want included in the existing settings.php "custom": "sites/default/example.settings.php",
                       // location of the settings.php file to use "settings": "sites/default/settings.php",
-                      "cookbook": "drupal",
+                      // The Chef cookbook to use druing deployment "cookbook": "drupal",
-                      "template": "example.settings.php.erb",
+                      // Ruby file used to create custom.settings.php based on prior flag "template": "example.settings.php.erb",
                       // Name of Drupal DB.
                       "db_name": "example",